sebkaster/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][net]

 The input of this network is an image with a shape of (33, 66, 200).
-The network itself consists of three 5x5 convulution layers, two 3x3 convulution layers, and three fully converted layers.
+The network itself consists of three 5x5 convolution layers, two 3x3 convolution layers, and three fully converted layers.
 As the activation function, I started with `relu`, but later I changed to `elu`.
 The `elu` activation function has the advantage that it does not have the dying ReLU problem.

 Moreover, I played around with Dropout and MaxPooling layers.
 Unfortunately, the model performance on the track did get worse with these layers.
 So I excluded them from the network.
 Instead I used L2 kernel regularizers to reduce overfitting.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 The model used an adam optimizer and a mean-squared error loss function.